Azure/azure-sdk-for-go/README.md

 ## Inspecting and Debugging

+### Built-in Basic Request/Response Logging

+Starting with `go-autorest v10.15.0` you can enable basic logging of requests and responses through setting environment variables.
+Setting `AZURE_GO_SDK_LOG_LEVEL` to `LogInfo` will log request/response without their bodies.
+To include the bodies set the log level to `LogDebug`.

+By default the logger writes to strerr, however it can also write to stdout or a file if specified in `AZURE_GO_SDK_LOG_FILE`.
+Note that if the specified file already exists it will be truncated.

+**IMPORTANT:** by default the logger will redact the Authorization and Ocp-Apim-Subscription-Key headers.
+Any other secrets will _not_ be redacted.

+### Writing Custom Request/Response Inspectors

 All clients implement some handy hooks to help inspect the underlying requests being made to Azure.

 - `RequestInspector`: View and manipulate the go `http.Request` before it's sent